developwithpassion/extension/README.md

-# Extension Library
+# Extension

-The `Extension` library encapsulates the use of the `extend` method.
+The `extension` library encapsulates the use of the `extend` method.
 This allows for an alternate means to be used in the future that doesn't have the performance issues of extending an object at runtime.

 NOTE: Dependencies are linked locally in the development environment via the [`path_gem` library](https://github.com/Sans/path-gem).
 Development dependencies aren't installed by RubyGems.